Qumulo/docs/getting-started-guide-supermicro.md

 ## Connecting the Power

-# Step 3: Installing Qumulo Core on Your Node
+# Step 3: Installing Qumulo Core on Your Nodes
+This section describes how to install Qumulo Core on your Supermicro nodes.

 ## Running the Field Verification Tool